kjhealy/socviz/README.md

 ```

-To install the development version of `socviz`, then instead of `install.packages("socviz")` do the following:
+To install the development version of `socviz`, instead of `install.packages("socviz")` do the following:

 ```r